Balogun fire: Minister expresses concern, commiserates with victims

 She commended the prompt response of the Federal Fire Service, Lagos State Emergency and Management Agency (LASEMA), and other stakeholders who were on ground to contain the blaze.

-The Minister stated that hence forth, relevant government agencies and stakeholders in charge of markets take proactive steps and measures to ensure shop owners and marketers are educated on preventive measures and fire response procedures to forestall and mitigate fire outbreaks.
+The Minister urged relevant government agencies and stakeholders in charge of markets, to take proactive measures to ensure shop owners and marketers were educated on preventive measures and fire response procedures, in order to forestall and mitigate fire outbreaks.

 Leave a Reply